6 Pros and Cons of Being a Registered Nurse Case Manager + Salary + Steps to Become

 AVERAGE SALARY OF A REGISTERED NURSE CASE MANAGER IN YOUR STATE

 RN case manager salaries show an enormous degree of variation from state to state.
 Salaries are highest in the western states and along the northeastern seaboard, and lowest along the southeastern seaboard and in the Midwest.
-California is the state where RN case managers earn their highest salaries, and Alabama is the state where RN case managers earn the lowest salaries.
-A California-based RN case manager earns more than twice as much as an Alabama-based RN case manager.
+California is the state where RN case managers earn their highest salaries, and Arkansas is the state where RN case managers earn the lowest salaries.
+A California-based RN case manager earns more than twice as much as an Arkansas-based RN case manager.

 | State || Hourly || Monthly || Annual |